+Test Shots and Disclaimer

-- Take some initial test shots and play them back to make sure the images were recorded correctly.
-Please note that Canon Inc., its subsidiaries and affiliates, and its distributors are not liable for any consequential damages arising from any malfunction of a camera or accessory, including memory cards, that results in the failure of an image to be recorded or to be recorded in a way that is machine readable. - The images recorded with this camera are intended for personal use.
+Take some initial test shots and play them back to make sure the images were recorded correctly.
+Please note that Canon Inc., its subsidiaries and affiliates, and its distributors are not liable for any consequential damages arising from any malfunction of a camera or accessory, including memory cards, that results in the failure of an image to be recorded or to be recorded in a way that is machine readable.

+Warning Against Copyright Infringement

+The images recorded with this camera are intended for personal use.
 Do not record images that infringe upon copyright laws without the prior permission of the copyright holder.
-Please be advised that in certain cases the copying of images from performances, exhibitions, or commercial properties by means of a camera or other device may contravene copyright or other legal rights even if the image was shot for personal use. - This camera's warranty is only effective in the country of sale.
-If there is a problem with the camera while abroad, please return it to the country of sale before proceeding with a warranty claim to a Canon Customer Support Help Desk.
-For Canon Customer Support contacts, please see the customer support list supplied with your camera. - The LCD monitor is produced with extremely high-precision manufacturing techniques.
+Please be advised that in certain cases the copying of images from performances, exhibitions, or commercial properties by means of a camera or other device may contravene copyright or other legal rights even if the image was shot for personal use.

+Warranty Limitations

+For information on your camera's warranty, please refer to the Canon Warranty System Booklet supplied with your camera.

+For Canon Customer Support contacts, please see the Warranty System Booklet.

+LCD Monitor (Screen)

+- The LCD monitor is produced with extremely high-precision manufacturing techniques.
 More than 99.99% of the pixels operate to specification, but occasionally non-performing pixels may appear as bright or dark dots.
 This is not a malfunction and has no effect on the recorded image. - The LCD monitor may be covered with a thin plastic film for protection against scratches during shipment.
+If so, remove the film before using the camera.

+Camera Body Temperature

-If covered, remove the film before using the camera. - Please take care when operating the camera for an extended period as the camera body may become warm.
+Please take care when operating the camera for an extended period as the camera body may become warm.
 This is not a malfunction.

-Conventions Used in This Guide

-- Icons are used in the text to represent the camera buttons and switches. - Language that displays on the screen appears inside [] (square brackets). - 1: Things you should be careful about - ?: Troubleshooting tips - ightharpoonup in it is a second of the initial initial - Supplemental information - (p. xx): Reference pages ("xx" stands for a page number) - This guide assumes all functions are at their default settings. - The various types of memory cards that can be used in this camera are collectively referred to as memory cards in this guide.